softwareguru/airflowsummit-website/content/sessions/2024/stripe.md

 ---
-title: "Stress-Free Airflow development: From Dev to Prod at Stripe"
+title: "Stress-Free Airflow Development: From Dev to Prod at Stripe"
 speakers:
  - Nick Bilozerov
 track: